Microsoft Xbox: When Gaming PCs and Consoles Became One

 Launching a Revolution: The Xbox Hits the Market

+November 15, 2001.
+The day Microsoft stopped being just a software titan—and kicked in the doors of the console wars.
 The original Xbox finally landed, wrapped in midnight plastic, glowing with that unmistakable radioactive green.
 On paper, it was a beast.
 In stores?
 It was a curiosity.
 Retailers weren’t sure what to make of it.
 Gamers were skeptical.
 And competitors—especially Sony—were watching with popcorn in hand, expecting a glorious, billion-dollar belly flop.

 And at first?
 It kinda looked like one.

 Suddenly, Microsoft wasn’t the outsider anymore—it was a force.
-And while the Xbox wouldn’t win the generation in raw sales, it did something far more important: it earned credibility.
-From skeptical gamers.
-From hardened devs.
+And while the Xbox wouldn’t win the generation in raw sales, it did something far more important: it earned credibility from skeptical gamers and hardened devs.
 From a competitive industry that thought Microsoft didn’t have the guts.
-They were wrong.
-The box was here.
-The war had changed.
-And Microsoft was in it for the long haul.

 Games That Gave the Box a Soul